-The lawyers at Tate Accident Law have handled motorcycle wrecks which involved injuries ranging from severe road rash to wrongful death.
+The Texas motorcycle wreck lawyers at Tate Accident Law have handled motorcycle cases which involved injuries ranging from severe road rash to wrongful death.
 Many of our clients have suffered head injuries or spinal cord injuries.
 We have assisted these clients in finding medical care to treat them for their injuries and resources to help them heal, and if necessary, a life care plan.
 We have helped clients find neurologists, orthopedic specialists, and therapists, as well as wound care for their lacerations and skin wounds.
-Some of our clients did not have health insurance at the time of the wreck or lost their health benefits after a collision.
+Some of our clients did not have health insurance at the time of the motorcycle accident or lost their health benefits after a collision.
 Tate Accident Law helps our clients gain access to medical care even when they do not have health insurance.

 Head injuries and spinal cord injuries are devastating, life-changing injuries which require extensive medical care and rehabilitation.
 These types of catastrophic injuries also require specialized medical care and future lifetime medical needs.
 In motorcycle wrecks involving injuries which necessitate future medical care and assistance with the needs of daily living, our attorneys will create a life care plan detailing the future needs and their costs.
 Motorcyclists who suffer these types of severe injuries may need help with basic activities such as meal preparation, home maintenance, and transportation, in addition to future medical care and attendant care.
 This type of long-term care is expensive.
 The attorneys at Tate Accident Law have experience creating lifecare plans and recovering the damages needed to fund them.